What is the Saint Margaret of Castello Maternity Home?

 Does the Home provide for the resident’s daily needs?

 Yes.
-We provide food, and a secure and comfortable place to sleep and enjoy the companionship of other women, who are also preparing for motherhood.
+We provide a secure and comfortable place to sleep and enjoy the companionship of other women, who are also preparing for motherhood.

 Do you tell my family and friends that I am staying there?